inkVerb/Vubuntu-info/README.md

 [boss user password]

+##### How to use:

+See READ.ME

+Then, use this cheat-sheet: https://github.com/inkVerb/Vubuntu/blob/master/Verber-overview.md

 ##### Features
 - Email, web app hosting, all on one, simple server.
 (Of course you can have multiple servers.)
 - Easily host domains on the same server.